 David Levine has joined PortSide to work on direct the Red Hook WaterStories content management, provide technical guidance, feed Chiclet and move docklines.
 He has now lived more years in Brooklyn than anywhere else.
 A traveler, sailor, cyclist, pianist, boulevardier, David had a twenty-five year career in programming, software architecture, Information architecture, content modelling and content management.
 He has now lived more years in Brooklyn than anywhere else.

 Carolina Salguero, PortSide Founder and President.
 She began life in Carroll Gardens, Brooklyn and spent her teen years in New England, often on the coast.
 She graduated magna cum laude from Yale with two majors (Art and American Studies).
 The social policy studies from the latter informed her journalism and ultimately PortSide.
 She worked around the world as a freelance documentary photographer and writer from the opening of the Berlin Wall through 9/11 where she arrived at ground zero by boat.
 Her intrepid photojournalism had her survive a hit man and Shining Path bomb in Peru, and a car-jacking at machine gun point in South Africa.
 Since 1998, she has been researching, documenting, boating and advocating on behalf of New York City's waterfront.
 In 2002, she completed a multi-year project on NYC tugboats for National Geographic which introduced her to the working waterfront.
 In 2003, she launched the first interactive community board website in NYC for Brooklyn Community Board 6 about the "Piers 6-12 Study" pertaining to plans for the Red Hook Containerport.
 In 2007, she supervised the haul-out of the MARY A. WHALEN.
 Her motivation for founding PortSide NewYork was captured in a 2015 profile in Waterwire and she continues creating art photography via a series of porthole views from the MARY A. WHALEN.
-Carolina received a National Maritime Historical Society ship preservation award in 2013, and has a 6-pack captain's license.
+In 2013, Carolina received a "Champions of Change" award from the Obama White House and a National Maritime Historical Society ship preservation.
+She has a 6-pack captain's license.